sdemchenko/kyiv-table-tennis/schedule_en.md

 * 7:00 PM - 9:00 PM.
 Sports School "Leader".
 A ladder competition (the Tuesday+Thursday+Saturday group).
 * 7:00 PM.
 "Orion".
 A non-ranking tournament 0-15.
 * 7:00 PM.
 "Volia".
 A ranking tournament 0-20.
-  * May 23: no tournament due to a scheduled power outage.
 * 7:30 PM - 11:00 PM.
 "Raketka".
 Games in a group (the Monday+Thursday group).

 <h3 id="friday">Friday</h3>